-- 2. Role and Responsibilities - a.
-The Design Review Committee: - i.
-Administers the design review process for properties within the overlay districts of the City. - ii.
-Issues Certificates of Approval for properties and structures located within the overlay districts of the City. - iii.
-Comments upon and provides recommendations on actions proposed to other City boards, committees and commissions for any plat or permit for a property located at least partially within any of the overlay districts of the City. - b.
-The Design Review Committee does not review or provide approval for historic landmarks or for properties in the historic district. - 3.
-Membership - a.
-The Design Review Committee shall consist of seven (7) members, whom the Mayor shall appoint with the consent and approval of the City Council. - b.
-To the extent possible, members of the Design Review Committee shall have a background in architecture, landscape architecture, engineering, construction, land development, ecology and/or similar professions. - c.
-Members shall be residents of the City of Boerne or its Extraterritorial Jurisdiction. - d.
-At least one member shall have previously served on the Planning and Zoning Commission, the Historic Landmark Commission or City Council. - e.
-At least one member shall be a registered architect or landscape architect. - f.
-At least one member shall be a licensed civil engineer. - 4.
-Compensation
+- a.
+There is hereby established a Committee to be known as the "Design Review Committee" of the City of Boerne, Texas.
+Hereinafter this committee may be referred to as the "DRC." - b.
+Membership - i.
+The Design Review Committee shall consist of five (5) members, whom the Mayor shall appoint with the consent and approval of the City Council. - ii.
+To the extent possible, members of the Design Review Committee shall have a background in architecture, landscape architecture, engineering, construction, land development, ecology and/or similar professions. - iii.
+Members shall be residents of the City of Boerne or its Extraterritorial Jurisdiction. - iv.
+To the extent possible, at least one member shall have previously served on the Planning and Zoning Commission, the Historic Landmark Commission or City Council. - v.
+Committee members are subject to the City of Boerne's Ethics Ordinance.